 The British Business Bank Plc (“the Bank”) is a 100% Government owned, but independently managed development bank.
 The Bank’s mission is to drive sustainable growth and prosperity across the UK, and to enable the transition to a net zero economy, by improving access to finance for smaller businesses.

 The Bank activities generate a variety of taxes.
 We pay corporate tax, stamp duties, employment tax and VAT that can only be partially recovered.
 In addition, we collect taxes on employees.

-This tax strategy applies to the British Business Bank Plc and all members of its Group (where the Bank has a direct or indirect holding of over 50% of ordinary share capital) and has been published in accordance with paragraph 16(2) of schedule 19 of the Finance Act 2016.
+This tax strategy applies to the British Business Bank Plc and all members of its Group and has been published in accordance with paragraph 16(2) of schedule 19 of the Finance Act 2016.

 - Adopt adequate governance to control the types of transactions that it enters into;